13 Oct 2014

 Open Automator and create a new service.
 Configure it as follows, and save it with a meaningful name like “Upload Screenshot.”

 Then open System Preferences and navigate to Keyboard > Shortcuts.
 Untick “Save picture of selected area as a file.”
 Now go to Services and scroll to the very bottom where you’ll find the service you just made.
-Assign your service the shortcut Cmd-Shift-4, and you’re done!
+Assign your service the shortcut Cmd-Shift-4

 I’m Kevin, a rising sophomore Computer Science major at the University of Illinois at Urbana-Champaign.
 I figured I’d start a blog.
 Here goes nothing.